fanuelsen/tubctl/README.md

 ## Why

-The official Bestway Smart Hub app is the only first-party way to control these tubs from a phone, and it has been allowed to rot. tubctl replaces the cloud round-trip with a direct LAN connection: your browser talks to a service on your network, the service talks to the tub over plain TCP.
-Nothing leaves your house, nothing depends on Bestway's backend staying up.
+The official Bestway Smart Hub app is the only first-party way to control these tubs from a phone, tubctl uses direct LAN connection: your browser talks to a service on your network, the service talks to the tub over plain TCP.
+Nothing leaves your house, nothing depends on Bestway's backend staying up (if using the cloud version).

 ## What it does